Skip to main content

 5. Select a restore point.

-6. Optional: To have the virtual machine start automatically after restoring, check the Power on VM after restoring checkbox.
+6. Optional: to start the virtual machine automatically after restoration, select the Power on VM after restoring checkbox.

-7. To restore only those data blocks that are necessary to restore the VM to an earlier state instead of restoring the entire VM from backup, enable the Quick rollback (restore changed blocks only) option.
-The recovery time will be shortened and performance will not change.
+7. To restore only the data blocks required to revert the VM to an earlier state instead of restoring the entire VM from backup, enable the Quick rollback (restore changed blocks only) option.
+This will reduce restoration time without affecting performance.

 8. Click Restore.
-Before starting the restore, a warning will appear that the backup will be deployed on top of the running machine.
-The running machine will be shut down and deleted.
-The restore status will be displayed on the same tab.
+Before starting the restoration, a warning will appear stating that the backup will be deployed over the running machine.
+The running machine will be powered off and deleted.
+The restoration status will be displayed on the same tab.

 Restore a virtual machine without overwriting